Galaxy S10 Plus ongoing review: What's good and bad today

 Monday and Tuesday: Bixby Routines, Gesture navigation, GIF-maker

 Bixby Routines: Today I played around with Bixby Routines.
 I'm not a huge Bixby fan and I only call it up by accident, but Bixby Routines could change my mind.
-I was impressed with the IFFT-like flexibility to set up routines, and the presets seemed easy enough for novices to get their feet wet.
-For example, I set up a morning routine that starts at 6am and turns on the Always-On display (yes, you can turn it off), surfaces specific lock screen shortcuts, and turns off the blue light filter I'll turn on for a bedtime routine.
+I was impressed with the IFTTT-like flexibility to set up routines, and the presets seemed easy enough for novices to get their feet wet.
+For example, I set up a morning routine that starts at 6 a.m. and turns on the Always-On display (yes, you can turn it off), surfaces specific lock screen shortcuts and turns off the blue-light filter I'll turn on for a bedtime routine.

-Gesture navigation: Navigation is now a quick-setting.
+Not-quite gesture navigation: Navigation is now a quick setting.
 Turn it off and your familiar nav buttons become dashes that you can toggle up to use.
 I've just started using this, so I'm not sure how I feel about it, but everyone's different, so it's always nice to have alternatives.

-GIF-maker: Heres a neat trick.
+GIF-maker: Here's a neat trick.
 Turn on a camera setting and you can press and hold the shutter button to make a quick GIF.
-The Galaxy Note lets you make a GIF through a multi-step process that involves the S Pen.
+The Galaxy Note lets you make a GIF through a multistep process that involves the S Pen.
 This is so much simpler, and it works.
-Quality is suspect -- it's a little juddery -- but it's fast ad easy, and hopefully Samsung can improve the GIF smoothness and image clarity soon.
+Quality is suspect -- it's a little juddery -- but it's fast and easy, and hopefully Samsung can improve the GIF smoothness and image clarity soon.

 Saturday and Sunday: Awesome battery life, dubious low-light pics, ultrasonic fingerprint reader, notch thoughts